skarapost/EVLib/README.md

 ## Main Functions

 ### Charging:
-There are 2 types of charging depending on the charging time, namely the fast and the slow charging.
+There are 2 types of charging depending on the ratio, namely the fast and the slow charging.

 ### DisCharging:
-Similarly to a charging event, a discharging event first demands the pre-processing phase where a quest for an empty dis-charger is made.
+Similar to a charging event, a discharging event first demands the pre-processing phase where a quest for an empty dis-charger is made.

 ### Battery Exchange:
 The pre-processing phase requires for a battery with enough range to be available in the charging station.
 If such a battery is found, the battery is swapped into the EV.